sonya36/Web-Stack-Implementation-LAMP-STACK-AWS-101-106/README.md

 Conclusion, First WebServer had been launched.

-- To recieve any traffic by our webserver, we need to open TCP port 80.Added TCP port 80 in security group inbound rules.
+- To recieve any traffic by my webserver, I need to open TCP port 80.
+Added TCP port 80 in security group inbound rules of my ec2 instance.
-NOte: TCP port 80 is the default port that web browsers use to access web pages on the internet
+Note: TCP port 80 is the default port that web browsers use to access web pages on the internet

 #### We can access Webserver locally and from the internet.
-- Checked how we can access it loaclly, by:
+- Checked how I can access it loaclly, by:
   ```
   curl http://localhost:80
   curl http://127.0.0.1:80